kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I try to explain it to myself as pure misogynistic gaslighting, but there's something more to it than that
 - I start to wonder about Michael's poor health and body paralysis.
 - I explain, gently, to Michael that perhaps if a reporter was to come and do detox with him, he might like to mention my book which includes a short description of my stay at the end of July 2022.

-## Madrid policia

-- In Madrid on 6th January.
-- I picked Paul up the evening before at the airport but he's alarmed me so much I have to send him home.
-- I send Paul home because his drug-addiction has made him look like a beggar man and I can't possibly bring him to the police station with me looking like he does.
-- I had wanted a man to come with me for support, but Paul needs more help than anyone else.
-- He also seems to be on something because he cannot shut up; or the North London porn gangs, still panicking about my continued survival, have instructed him to distract me, to not let me think, and so he's shouting continuously at me.
-- I buy him a plane ticket and send him home.
-- Later, he tells me that UK border police give him a DNA test at the airport in the UK on arrival; a cheek swab.
-- I find that extremely interesting.
-- So, only Inma and I attend the police station in Calle Huertas on 7th January to report malicious poisoning and bring samples and a timeline of events; our [second visit](../2024/march/13-end.md#reporting-the-crimes-to-the-police-in-madrid).
-- They're totally disinterested.
-- I tell them I have samples of poisoned items for testing.
-- Just like they told me I had to pay to privately prove hacking before they'd investigate hacking, they tell me I have to pay a private laboratory to confirm poisoning before they'll investigate poisoning!
-- I hand them my 200 page printed report (an early draft of this statement and the original intention for writing it)...
-- The chief throws it on the table in disgust, and instructs his officer to "send it to Dénia".
-- But not before flicking through it and pointing to some of the women - photos I have printed in high resolution - including [Elsa](../2024/august.md#18) and the [innocent women](../2024/august.md#grooming-an-innocent-girl-into-porn-101) groomed (and drugged) into doing porn.
-- The chief says, "who's that?", pointing to them.
-- I tell him that Elsa is Domingo Cano Lopez's piano student at the conservatory and I don't know who the innocent woman is.
-- The chief says nothing.
-- They want nothing to do with me.
-- I suspect the report goes in the bin once we've left.
-- Later that evening over tea, Inma talks about how I used to be interested in Haitian spiritual practices ([I wrote a novel in Lourdes using Haiti as a theme](https://www.amazon.co.uk/Life-Without-Liar-Margaret-Murphy/dp/1500734381)) in a semi-condemning manner.
-- I explain that Mother Mary introduced me to the practice, and it turned out to be a strong psychological protective barrier against my fear of the Jamaican rape-gangs from 1989.
-- Inma goes into the kitchen and returns after a while with a slice of Reyes cake.
-- I bite into something hard.
-It's a little figure of the black wise-man of the three kings.
-- She's telling me something...
-- I think it is that everyone believes I'm the guilty one because I was raped by black men when I was a child.
-- Is she really telling me that whatever I have uncovered about porn-industry infiltration of Spanish schools is irrelevant because I was sedated and raped as a child by groups of Jamaican men in North London?
-- A few days later, Inma tells me that the poisoning laboratory told her they will not test my samples without an order from the police.

 ## Seonaid Dawn and Granny Smith